 - Reduces risks

-Accurate forecasting is important for supply chains to manage future demand.
+Accurate forecasting is essential for supply chains to manage future demand.

-To help meet the bottom line, supply chains must decipher market signals and align demand planning throughout the operation.
-This helps optimize forecasting accuracy and ensure better resource allocation.
+Supply chains must decipher market signals and align demand planning throughout the operation to help meet the bottom line.
+This process helps optimize forecasting accuracy and ensures better resource allocation.

 - Enabling collaboration between sales, demand, and supply teams

 - Opening up your supply chain to customers and vendors

 - Orchestrating demand-driven responses through better visibility across operations and synchronizing demand signals

 - Leveraging an integrated supply chain planning platform

 When a supply chain targets their sell-through data, it helps them analyze their actual sales data from end-to-end, not just sales orders.
 This data is different than what a retailer has on the shelf or what a distributor has in stock.

 Predictive and advanced analytics give you a more accurate understanding of future sales.
 They can gauge inventory levels and inventory replenishment requirements and explore ways to achieve future success by meeting demand accurately and efficiently while reducing costs.